Publication Ethics

 Publication decisions

-The editor-in-chief of International Journal of Ayurveda360 (IJOA) is solely and independently responsible for deciding which of the articles submitted to the journal should be published, often working in conjunction with the relevant society (for society-owned or sponsored journals).
+The editor-in-chief of International Journal of Ayurveda360 is solely and independently responsible for deciding which of the articles submitted to the journal should be published, often working in conjunction with the relevant society (for society-owned or sponsored journals).
 The validation of the work in question and its importance to researchers and readers must always underwrite such decisions.
 The editor may be guided by the policies of the journal’s editorial board and constrained by such legal requirements as shall then be in force regarding issues such as libel, copyright infringement, and plagiarism.
 The editor may confer with other editors or reviewers (or society officers) in making these decisions.

 Peer review